 - 5.22.1 Pursuant to federal law, the County is prohibited from contracting with parties that are suspended, debarred, ineligible, or excluded, or whose principals are suspended, debarred, or excluded from securing federally funded contracts.
-In response to this RFSQ, each vendor must submit a certification, as set forth in Exhibit 8 (Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions [45 C.F.R.
+At the time of response to this RFSQ, Vendors must submit a certification, as set forth in Exhibit 8 (Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions [45 C.F.R.
 Part 76]) of Appendix B (Required Forms), attesting that neither it, as an organization, nor any of its owners, officers, partners, directors, or other principals are currently suspended, debarred, ineligible, or excluded from securing federally funded contracts.
-Should a SOQ response to this RFSQ identify prospective subcontractors, or should a vendor intend to use subcontractors in the provision of services under any subsequent Work Order, that vendor must submit a certification completed by each subcontractor, attesting that neither the subcontractor, as an organization, nor any of its owners, officers, partners, directors, or other principals are currently suspended, debarred, ineligible, or excluded from securing federally funded contracts. - 5.22.2 Failure to provide the required certification may eliminate a vendor's response to this RFSQ from consideration. - 5.22.3 In the event that a vendor and/or its subcontractor(s) is or are unable to provide the required certification, they must instead provide a written explanation concerning the inability to provide the certification.
-A vendor's written explanation must describe the specific circumstances concerning the inability to certify.
-It further must identify any owner, officer, partner, director, or other principal of the vendor and/or subcontractor who is currently suspended, debarred, ineligible, or excluded from securing federally funded contracts.
-Finally, the written explanation must provide that person's or those persons' job description(s) and function(s) as they relate to the services being solicited by this RFSQ.

-5.22.4 The written explanation will be examined by the County to determine, in its discretion, whether further consideration of the SOQ response to this RFSQ is appropriate under federal law.
+Should a SOQ submitted in response to this RFSQ identify prospective subcontractors, or should a Vendor intend to use subcontractors in the provision of services under any subsequent Master Agreement, the Vendor must submit a certification completed by each subcontractor, attesting that neither the subcontractor, as an organization, nor any of its owners, officers, partners, directors, or other principals are currently suspended, debarred, ineligible, or excluded from securing federally funded contracts. - 5.22.2 Failure to provide the required certification may eliminate a Vendor's response to the RFSQ from consideration. - 5.22.3 In the event that a Vendor and/or its subcontractor(s) is or are unable to provide the required certification, that Vendor instead must provide a written explanation concerning its and/or its subcontractor's inability to provide the certification.
+The Vendor's written explanation must describe the specific circumstances concerning the inability to certify.
+It further must identify any owner, officer, partner, director, or other principal of the proposer and/or subcontractor who is currently suspended, debarred, ineligible, or excluded from securing federally funded contracts.
+Finally, the written explanation must provide that person's or those persons' job description(s) and function(s) as they relate to the Master Agreement which is being solicited by this RFSQ. - 5.22.4 The written explanation will be examined by the County to determine, in its discretion, whether further consideration of the SOQ in response to this RFSQ is appropriate under federal law.